-Insertion in between the nodes in doubly linked list in C++
+Insertion between the nodes in doubly linked list in C++

 How to insert element in between the nodes in doubly linked list in C++?

-Doubly Linked List is a improved version of singly linked list which has two pointer variables and a single data variable, the two pointer variables help us in storing the address of the next node as well as the previous node, which thus helps us in traversing in both the directions in a doubly linked list.
-Here, in this article we will be learning how to code a C++ Program for inserting an element in the end of the Doubly Linked List.
+Insertion between the nodes in doubly linked list in C++ – Doubly Linked List is a improved version of singly linked list which has two pointer variables and a single data variable, the two pointer variables help us in storing the address of the next node as well as the previous node, which thus helps us in traversing in both the directions in a doubly linked list.

-Insertion at nth specific position in doubly linked list in C++
+Insertion at a specified node in doubly linked list

 struct Node